Gamithra/credit-card-game/README.md

-*disclaimer: it's good practice to check that the cards owner consents to this activity. consent is important*
+*disclaimer: whenever memorizing credit card numbers, it's good practice to check that the card owner consents to the activity. consent is important*